About Egypt Travel

 Aswan: Egypt’s southernmost city has among its many sites Philae Temple, the Unfinished Obelisk, intriguing tombs, the granite quarries of the pharaohs and the famous High Dam.
 Aswan has also become a popular winter resort.

-Cairo: Africa’s most populous city, Cairo was founded in 969 AD.
+Cairo: Africa’s most populous city, Cairo was founded in 969 CE.
 The timeless and energetic city occupies the banks and islands of the Nile River in northern Egypt.
 The oldest section of the city has grown haphazardly over the centuries, creating small, crowded lanes, curio shops, old mosques and tenements.
 Using Paris as a model, western Cairo was built in the mid-19th century, with boulevards, public gardens and grand, open spaces.
 In the desert west of Giza, the ancient necropolis of Memphis encompasses the three great pyramids.
+The pyramid of Djoser, the Sakkara Step Pyramid, is the world’s oldest known pyramid.
 The wealth of ancient rulers is housed in the renowned Egyptian Museum, including its fascinating collection of mummies.
 Khan el Khalili bazaar is a shopping adventure.
-Sakkara Step Pyramid is the world’s oldest known pyramid.

 Edfu: The Temple of Horus at Edfu is the most completely preserved.
 Built from sandstone blocks, the huge Ptolemaic temple was constructed over the site of a smaller New Kingdom temple, oriented east to west, facing towards the river.
 The later structure faces north to south and leaves the ruined remains of the older temple pylon to be seen on the east side of the first court.

 Egypt Oases: Dotting the Egyptian desert, each oasis shows its own unique personality.
-Bahariya Oasis, for example, is rich in wildlife.
-It has several small villages surrounding it and encompasses mosques, health springs and unique rock formations and rock crystals.
-Kharga Oasis has important sites such as the sixth-century Temple of Hibis, which is the finest temple from the Persian period and the best example of a Persian Period temple in Egypt.
-Also nearby is the Al-Bagawat Necropolis containing hundreds of Egyptian tombs made with traditional mud and brick as well as chapels and murals.
-Other oases include Siwa, Dakhla and Farafra.
+Bahariya Oasis is rich in wildlife and has several small villages, mosques, health springs and unique rock formations and rock crystals.
+El Kharga Oasis has important sites such as the sixth-century Temple of Hibis, which is the finest temple from the Persian period and the best example of a Persian Period temple in Egypt.
+Farafra, a small oasis in the White Desert, is known for its wind-carved rocks that have been shaped into pebbles and giant mushrooms.
+Al-Bagawat Necropolis contains hundreds of Egyptian tombs made with traditional mud and brick, as well as chapels and murals.
+In El Dakhla, El Qasr is an old Islamic town that was an important trading center.
+Fayoum occupies part of the ancient site of Crocodilopolis, the oldest city in Egypt, founded around 4000 BCE.
+It also encompasses Wadi Al-Hitan, a UNESCO World Heritage Site, which is filled with fossils of some of the earliest forms of whales, as well as other early animals, such as sharks, crocodiles, sawfish, turtles and rays.

 Esna: The temple of Esna, which has only been partially excavated, was noted for the beauty of its site and for its architecture.
 It was built of red sandstone, and its portico had six rows of four columns each, with lotus-leaf capitals.
 Esna is also known for its lively tourist market.